 Match the prime mover to continuous duty, not peak brochure numbers.
 Diesel packages need altitude and ambient temperature derating; electric rigs need motor slip and VFD harmonics checked against pump crank speed.
 Leave headroom for liner wear: as liners thin, internal leakage rises and effective flow at bit drops even though the gauge looks unchanged.

-Bring four inputs to your supplier conversation: target flow and pressure, mud weight and solids content, prime mover type, and the interchange standard you want for wear parts.
-JET builds high-pressure reciprocating pumps for OEM skids and field replacements, with configurable wet ends for abrasive service.
+Bring five inputs to your supplier conversation: target flow and pressure, mud weight and solids content, prime mover type, mud pump skid constraints, and the interchange standard you want for wear parts.
+JET builds high-pressure reciprocating mud pumps for OEM skids and field replacements.

 FAQ

-Why do most rigs use triplex mud pumps?+
+Why do most oil and gas rigs use triplex mud pumps?+

 Triplex layouts provide smoother flow and compact power density for modern drilling packages.
 Three cylinders firing out of phase reduce pulsation compared with duplex designs, which simplifies surface piping and is the default for new land and offshore circulation systems.